 With the risk of sounding like a broken record, if you don’t have a buyer persona, this part is going to be quite difficult.
-If you have one already, then write down the age, gender and location of your customers.
-If you have any additional information that you’d like to target by, like education, job or interests, you can include them here.
+If you have one already, then write down the age, gender, and location of your customers.
+If you have any additional information that you’d like to target, like education, job, or interests, you can include them here.

-In the screenshots below you can see the types of information Facebook allows you to target by.
+In the screenshots below, you can see the types of information Facebook allows you to target.

-Our buyer persona is male, with age between 25 and 40 years old.
-He lives in the United Kingdom and his job title is founder.
+Our buyer persona is male, with ages between 25 and 40 years old.
+He lives in the United Kingdom, and his job title is founder.

 8. Promote your content

 Now let’s talk about how your ads will look on social media.
-To figure that out, you need to set an objective, based on the purpose you set earlier.
-Here is a screenshot of the different types of objectives Facebook suggests for their ads:
+To figure that out, you need to set an objective based on the purpose you set earlier.
+Here is a screenshot of the different types of objectives Facebook suggests for its ads:

 After setting your objective, you can go ahead and set up a period of time when you want your ad to run and the budget it will run on.
 Experiment with different periods and budgets to figure out the best combination for you.

 Now, you can move on to defining the message that is going to convince your prospects to click on the ad.
-Depending on your overall purpose, on your set objective, your product or service and even your brand’s values - the message will be different.
+Depending on your overall purpose, your set objective, your product or service, and even your brand’s values – the message will be different.

 As people see more and more ads, they become immune to them and get used to quickly scrolling through ads.
-That’s why you need to stand out, give them a reason to stop and click on your ad.
-Don’t forget to check if your ad is providing value to your audience.
+That’s why you need to stand out; give them a reason to stop and click on your ad.
+Don’t forget to check if your ad provides value to your audience.
 This part is what makes or breaks your strategy.

 There’s not much else we can help you out with here – except tell you to give yourself plenty of time to research and brainstorm the best message for you.
 For some extra tips, check out what Facebook has to say.

-Finally, you have to set what the Call to action button will say.
+Finally, you must set what the Call to action button will say.
 This is directly correlated to your objective.
 Is my objective to get more traffic?
-Then my CTA should be “Click here”.
+Then my CTA should be “Click here.”
 Is my objective to sell something?
-Then my CTA should be “Buy now”.
+Then my CTA should be “Buy now.”
 And so on…

 10. Define your success metrics